- Ripe tomatoes are a safe, nutritious and delicious treat for dogs.

 - It’s important to be aware of the potential toxicities associated with certain types of tomato products.

 - Tomato plants contain tomatine, a glycoalkaloid poison that can cause vomiting, diarrhea, weakness and seizures if ingested by dogs.

 - Green tomatoes are dangerous because they contain higher levels of tomatine than ripe tomatoes.

-If you’re a dog owner and have been wondering about whether your pup can eat tomatoes, the answer is yes!
+If you’re a dog owner and have been wondering, “Can dogs eat tomatoes?”, the answer is yes!
 However, there are some things to keep in mind.
-Tomatoes are nutritious and delicious for humans but can also cause tummy troubles in dogs if not cooked properly or if fed too often!
-Here we’ll go over how to feed these juicy fruits safely, so they don’t make you regret giving it away after dinner.
-Well, let’s face it: no one wants an upset stomach.
+Tomatoes are nutritious and delicious, but they can cause tummy troubles in dogs if not cooked properly or if fed too often!
+Here, we’ll go over how to feed these juicy fruits safely without risking an upset stomach.
 Shall we have a look how to keep your dog’s diet balanced by feeding it fruit like tomatoes?

 Can Dogs Eat Ripe Tomatoes?
 Benefits and Risks

 Can dogs eat tomatoes that are ripened?
 Of course!
 Ripe tomatoes contain many essential vitamins (including vitamin C) and nutrients, and they’re a fine addition to a dog’s diet.
 The antioxidant lycopene is also present in large quantities.
 Some benefits of feeding ripe tomatoes to dogs can include improved skin health, stronger bones and teeth, and better overall digestion.

 However, it’s important to remember that not all dogs will enjoy eating tomatoes or feel good afterwards.
 So be sure to watch your dog for signs of digestive distress and adjust their diet accordingly.